the-turing-way/the-turing-way/Chapter_Version_Control.md

     - *Science is becoming increasingly collaborative.
 If you have a lot of people working on the same codebase all changing it things can get messy and tangled very fast.
 Also how a lot of major open source projects are run by this.*
     - *Say should understand how to use it for your own project before trying to understand how to do it with other people, if reading this section need to read (or already understand) previous one.*
   - *Divide into if it's your project people are collaborating on, and collaborating on someone else's?*
-  - *I could use some help from those more familiar with gitHUB and using git to collaborate for this section.*

 - *Checklist*
 - *What to learn next?*
 - *Recommended reading*